Pedestrian safety and road safety for kids

 Here are some driveway safety guidelines:

-- Before moving a vehicle in a driveway, check that no child is behind or in front of the vehicle.
+- Before moving a vehicle in a driveway, check that no child is behind, in front of, or around the vehicle.
 Don’t rely only on car cameras and sensors.
 Always do a visual check around the vehicle.

 - Never leave young children alone to play near parked or moving vehicles in driveways.